Mesoschendyla cribrifera

 Mesoschendyla cribrifera is a species of soil centipede in the family Schendylidae.
 This centipede is found in South Africa.
-This species features 55 pairs of legs in each sex and measures 34 mm in length.
+This species features 55 pairs of legs in each sex and can reach 34 mm in length.

 Discovery and distribution

 This species was first described in 1937 by the German myriapodologist Karl W. Verhoeff.
-He based the original description of this species on specimens including both sexes.
+He based the original description of this species on a sample of specimens including both sexes.
 These specimens were found in three different towns (Kamieskroon, Leliefontein, and Garies) in the Namaqualand region of the Northern Cape province of South Africa.
+A syntype is deposited in the Natural History Museum in London.